 Check the moodboard example below showing some of the best decorative prints 👇

-Another take way from this seasons patterns for design were textile prints that fell somewhere between pop and surrealism.
+Another take way from this seasons patterns for design were fabric design patterns that fell somewhere between pop and surrealism.

 This was the particular aesthetic of black and white photocopies, artisanal transfers, and series of screen prints in the style of Andy Warhol 🥣

-Another one of this season’s pattern design trends for design saw calming and brown backgrounds, while the very large designs were languorously displayed with supple, almost softened contours.
+Another one of this season’s fabric design pattern trends saw calming and brown backgrounds, while the very large designs were languorously displayed with supple, almost softened contours.

 Scales have been combined, and designs within patterns combining the very tiny with the very huge, tricking the eyes gaze 🌸